A $p$-adic Simpson correspondence for smooth proper rigid varieties: The relative pro- etale Picard variety of the spectral cover

-if $p>2$, or $\exp:4\B^+\isomarrow 1+4 \B^+$ if $p=2$. \end{enumerate} \end{Lemma} \begin{proof} \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item As there is a natural map from right to left, the statement is local on $X_{\et}$.
+if $p>2$, or $\exp:4\B^+\isomarrow 1+4 \B^+$ if $p=2$. \end{enumerate} \end{Lemma} In order to avoid having to distinguish $p>2$ and $p=2$ throughout this article, we sometimes summarise \Cref{l:approx-prop-for-B^+/p}.3 by writing $\exp$ as a map $\exp:2p\B^+\isomarrow 1+2p \B^+$. \begin{proof} \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item As there is a natural map from right to left, the statement is local on $X_{\et}$.
 We can therefore assume that $B_0$ admits a presentation on $X_{\et}$ of the form

 This stays right-exact after tensoring with the locally constant sheaf $\Q_p/p^k\Z_p$.
 Note that

 as we can see from applying $B_0\otimes-$ to the short exact sequence $p^k\Z_p\to \Q_p\to \Q_p/p^k\Z_p$.
 Hence we obtain a right-exact sequence